rconan/skycover/readme.md

     ./skycov > dogrid.results.4probe

-Then run the plotting script on the file
+Then run the plotting script on the file, passing in the name of the image file to write

-    python plotgrid.py dogrid.results.4probe
+    python plotgrid.py dogrid.results.4probe maglim.bare.dgnf.png

-The plotting script writes a file called maglim.bare.dgnf.png.
-The result of plotting the above output looks like this:
+The result of plotting looks something like this.

 ![maglim.bare.dgnf.png](maglim.bare.dgnf.png)